maiminh1996/YOLOv3-tensorflow/README.md

 # YOLOv3 tensorflow
 > Build a real-time bounding-box object detection system for the boat (using fine-tuning in tensorflow based on YOLOv3-416 weights trained en COCO dataset).
 Then use my own data set for distinguish different type of boat

+> Update: This code was written during my internship in 2018 and is no longer maintained now!!!

 Inspired by [YAD2K](https://github.com/allanzelener/YAD2K), [Darknet](https://github.com/pjreddie/darknet)